-Due to the different products sold, there is no relevant sales price for comparison, and the sales price of aforementioned related parties is handled according to the negotiated transaction conditions.
-The term is 30 to 45 days after monthly billing upon shipment of goods, which is not significantly different from the terms to hon-related parties.
+Due to the different products sold, there is no relevant sales price for comparison, and the sales price of aforementioned related parties is determined based on the terms and conditions as negotiated with related parties.
+The credit term is 30 days after monthly billing upon shipment of goods, which is not significantly different from the terms to non-related parties.